jesusvasquez333/verify-pr-label-action/README.md

 ### `disable-reviews`

-**Optional** Set to `true` to disable the creation on pull request reviews, and use the exit code instead.
+**Optional** Set to `true` to disable the creation on pull request reviews, and use the status of the check instead.

 ## Example usage